steadylearner/blog/posts/Docker/How to use Docker commands.md

 $docker commit ubuntu_node
 ```

-Then, verify the image was made from the ubuntu_node container with this.
+Next, verify the image made from the ubuntu_node container using this:

 ```console
 $docker images
 ```

-Give it tag(name).
+Give it a tag (name).

 ```console
 $docker tag imageid steadylearner/ubuntu_node
 ```

-You could execute this command instead of them.
+You can execute this command instead:

 ```console
 $docker commit ubuntu_node steadylearner/ubuntu_node
 ```

-Then, you can push your docker image to Docker Hub with this.
+Now, you can push your docker image to Docker Hub with this:

 ```console
 $docker push steadylearner/ubuntu_node // yourusername/image
 ```

-Wait for uploading process to complete and use this.
+Wait for uploading process to complete and use this:

 ```console
 $docker run -it steadylearner/ubuntu_node bash
 ```

-Then, follow the same process you used before to edit it if you want.
+If you want to edit it, just follow the same steps we used before.

-You can restart the containers with this if it stopped.
+Restart the containers with this, if they stop:

 ```console
 $docker restart containerid
 $docker exec -it containerid bash
 ```

-You can remove container made from steadylearner/ubuntu_node image or yours with this.
+To remove container made from steadylearner/ubuntu_node image or yours, you can use this:

 ```console
 $docker stop ubuntu_node